 You can quickly and easily build a plan in the game.
 There are only three questions about your goal, so it only takes about three minutes to build a plan.

 Therefore, you can try a lot of different ideas and easily make a lot of plans.
 Try out what it’s like to build a plan aiming for $80,000 of income in retirement each year.
 Don’t like it?
 Build another one.

 Try out what $50,000 of retirement income would look like.
 Or $100,000.
 It only takes a few minutes and it’s fun.

 Don’t know where to start?
 Use the final tool of Imitation.
 Imitation works best in communities where you can learn by watching others.

-Our game is available on a platform where everyone can share.
+Our game is available through the Lasso app where everyone can share.
 Therefore, you can observe how people make their plans.
 Use that as a starting point.
 Imitate and then practice.

 Within a game, the toolkit for tacit knowledge of financial planning becomes a powerful solution.
 We believe that this is the key to helping anyone engage with their finances while avoiding the need to increase financial literacy.